xyproto/orbiton/README.md

 * Make sure the `CHATGPT_API_KEY` environment variable is set.
 An API key can be aquired at [openai.com](https://platform.openai.com/account/api-keys).
 * Press return after writing ie. `!write a function that adds two numbers` or `// Write a function that adds two numbers`.
-* Watch the code being generated in front of your eyes, with syntax highlighting and everything.
+* Watch syntax highlighted code being generated in front of your eyes.
 ChatGPT generates the code.
-* Press `Esc` to stop the code from being generated.
+* Press `Esc` to stop code from being generated.
 * Set `CHATGPT_TEMPERATURE` to ie. `0.75` to make the output more random.
 It's a value from `0` to `1` and the default for code is `0`.

 ## Viewing man pages